Why Ubuntu on Windows?

 Windows Defender

-It is so annoying that I have to turn it off.
-Somehow, the program always scans the Linux folder.
-Eventually, everything in Subsystem runs so slow.
-A better workaround is to add the Linux folder to the exclusion list of Windows Defender.
+Windows Defender proved so annoying that I had to intervene.
+Somehow, it constantly scans the Linux folder, causing everything in the Subsystem to crawl.
+A better workaround: add the Linux folder to Windows Defender’s exclusion list.